 Wills & Estates Legal Services

-- Klooger Phillips Sunshine Coast wills and estates lawyers provide Estates Advice and Implementation legal services to assist clients in ensuring their wishes are implemented.
+- Ascendia Lawyers wills and estates lawyers provide estates advice and Implementation legal services to assist clients in ensuring their wishes are implemented.

-Seek legal advice from Klooger Phillips, your local lawyers on the Sunshine Coast.
+Seek legal advice from Ascendia Lawyers, your local lawyers on the Sunshine Coast.
 Contact our Maroochydore law office for more information.

 Estate Litigation is becoming increasingly common in Australia

 Unfortunately, there are a lot of common misconceptions about who is entitled to challenge a will and what steps you can take to avoid a challenge.